Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-37-grounded.md

 "First and foremost," Tremblay said, "I want to retrieve one of those Abrogators from... what did they call it?
 Akyawentuo.
 If we can identify and penetrate the Hierarchy lab on that planet, so much the better."

-"We have to be prepared for that thing to have the same kind of demolition contingency as San Diego…" Bartlett pointed out.
+"We have to be prepared for that thing to have the same kind of demolition contingency as San Diego..."
+Bartlett pointed out.

 "And there’s our project.
 I want you to figure out how we can stop that from happening again."

-"Long-range ERB suppression? ...I don’t see why that shouldn’t be, uh, plausible…" Bartlett mused.
+"Long-range ERB suppression? ...I don’t see why that shouldn’t be, uh, plausible..."
+Bartlett mused.
 "Heck, and the tactical possibilities - "

 "Make sure it’s possible, run up a proposal and I’ll rubber-stamp the damn thing no questions asked," Tremblay promised him.
 "Because I’ll feel a lot happier about sending good men to hit Hierarchy operations when I know it won’t be a suicide mission."